 Dr Tully will be reducing her hours at the Practice from the end of October 2014.
 This requires that some of her patients are transferred to other Partners within the Practice.
-This transfer will be done alphabetically by surname to equalise the patient numbers across the Partnership.
+This transfer has been done alphabetically by surname to equalise the patient numbers across the Partnership.

 Go to this page for details of how to obtain your SystmOnline username and password.

 A new prescription service is now available to patients of Lister Medical Centre.
 The Lister Prescription Service allows you to order your repeat prescription without having to visit the surgery or a pharmacy:

 This service is an additional choice to, and is independent of, existing local pharmacies.
 All repeat prescription services provided by the existing local pharmacies continue to be available for you to use if you prefer.

 If you would like to register for this service please pick up a leaflet from the Practice or register online.

 From the 1st April 2014 Lister Medical Centre will be trialling a new type of appointment system.